Joromo/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -l list files in long format ls -la list more files in long format ls -an list digit values of file in long format
+ls -l list files in long format ls -la list more files in long format ls -an list digit values of file in long format mkdir /root/tmp/my firt directory is the command touse